-Create perfect pork loins every time with this recipe for sous vide and smoked (sous-vide-que) pork loin.
+Create perfect pork loins every time with this recipe for sous vided and smoked (sous-vide-que) pork loin

 When it comes to selecting large value cuts of meat, boneless pork loin has long been one of my top choices.
 On sale, it can feed the entire family for nearly the same price as a “supersized” meal from a famous fast food joint.

 Sold whole, a boneless pork loin (not to be confused with the much smaller tenderloin) weighs roughly 10 pounds.
 Most grocers offer smaller three- to five-pound portions that are often labeled as center cut pork loin roast.
 If, however, smaller sections of the loin aren’t available, you can always portion out a whole boneless roast yourself at home.
 Simply cut it crosswise.
 The remaining loin can then be frozen whole or cut into 1-inch thick pork chops to be used at a later date.

 As with most value cuts, the secret is cooking it properly.
 An extremely lean piece of meat, pork loin can easily go from moist and tender to shoe leather if cooked much beyond an internal temperature of 145°F. I’ll admit that I did just that early on in my BBQ career.
 I decided to smoke a pork loin all day just as I would a pork butt.
 After the meat reached 190°F, I proudly presented it to our waiting guests only to slice into it and discover a dry-as-bone disaster.